Condolence Letter to Business Colleague for Lost Job

 - Do wish your colleague well.

-- Job security is tenuous for everyone.
+Job security is tenuous for everyone.
 Each of us can lose a job, so it’s a smart career move, as well as kind, to reach out when a colleague loses a job.
 Sadly, each of us can find ourselves in the same position.
-Stay connected.
+Reach out to your colleague with the words that you would like to hear if you were in their situation.

 About the author